 Individual therapy for your partner if:

-- They’re struggling with anxiety, trust issues, or intrusive thoughts about your use
+- They are struggling with anxiety, trust issues, or intrusive thoughts about your use

-- They need support from someone who isn’t you
+- They need support from someone who is not you

 Couples therapy if: